 The ERTs and CBOs were able to get funding for local level micro-mitigation projects.
-Arrangement with MCs should be in progress to identify all hazard prone area and no NOC should be granted to the people for construction of buildings unless approved.
+Arrangement with MCs should be in progress to identify all hazard prone area and no No-objection Certificate (NOC) should be granted to the people for construction of buildings unless approved.
+Incentives which are proposed to be provided to people constructing their homes in safer places, included exemption from local taxation and free insurance against disaster risk.
+Political authorities as well as NGOs should discourage habitation in disaster prone areas.